?flush=1 !DOCTYPE html>

 If people feel unsafe in their local area they may be less likely to talk to their neighbours, trust others living in the area, use public transport, use public amenities and generally participate in their community.
 Aspects of the built environment, such as the way neighbourhoods are designed and maintained can impact residents’ perceptions of safety, as can crime rates, and levels of community cohesion and trust.
 Assessing how safe people feel walking alone in their neighbourhood is considered a useful way to gauge how safe people consider their local area.

-In 2016, 61.3% of Wellington region respondents felt safe when walking in their local neighbourhood after dark.
-This is an increase from the percentage recorded in 2008 (57.2%), but below the levels recorded for the previous three surveys.
+In 2018, 63.5% of Wellington region respondents felt safe when walking in their local neighbourhood after dark.
+This is an increase from the percentage recorded in 2016 (61.3%), but below the levels recorded in 2012.

 The average percentage of respondents in the Wellington region that feel safe or very safe walking alone after dark